sngular/pact-annotation-processor/README.md

 ## Usage

 To enable the code generation in a model class, you should annotate it as `@PactDslBodyBuilder`.
-That is the only requirement, all other annotations are optional and used for customize the code generated.
+That is the only requirement, all other annotations are optional and used for customising the generated code.

 ### Annotations